Las Palmas: Demographics

+As of 2024, the foreign-born population of the city is 60,185, equal to 15.7% of the total population.
 Throughout history, Las Palmas received waves of immigrants from mainland Spain and countries from every continent.
-The majority of the population is Spanish, although large North- and sub-Saharan African and Latin American communities exist (especially the Venezuelan community, which is growing fast), as well as important historical minorities such as Indians (Sindhi) and Koreans and a growing Chinese population.
+The majority of the population is Spanish, although large North- and sub-Saharan African and Latin American communities exist (especially the Venezuelan community, which is growing fast), as well as important historical minorities such as Indians (Sindhi), Koreans, and a growing Chinese population.

+One street near the city's port has a number of Korean businesses, and has been called the city's Koreatown.
+It caters to Korean sailors who arrive at the island, who affectionately call the city the "Second Busan", after the port city in South Korea.

-Ethnically, most autochthonous Canarians are descendants of a mixture of aboriginal people (guanches) of the Canary Islands (now extinct), the Spanish conquistadores and later European (mainly Spanish, Portuguese, Flemish, French, Italian, German, and British) colonizers.
+Ethnically, most indigenous Canarians are descendants of a mixture of aboriginal people (guanches) of the Canary Islands (now extinct), the Spanish conquistadores and later European (mainly Spanish, Portuguese, Flemish, French, Italian, German, and British) colonizers.

 Education

 Las Palmas is home to University of Las Palmas de Gran Canaria, founded in 1989.

 The city also has a variety of state and public primary and secondary schools.